On the energy equality for the 3D incompressible viscoelastic flows

-Notice that in the absence of magnetic field (i.e., ${\bf F}=0$) and $\mu>0$, equations \eqref{1.1} reduce to the incompressible Navier-Stokes (NS for short) equations.
+Notice that in the absence of deformation tensor (i.e., ${\bf F}=0$) and $\mu>0$, system \eqref{1.1} reduces to the incompressible Navier-Stokes (NS for short) equations.
 As in the incompressible NS equations, the question of the regularity and uniqueness of weak solutions remains one of the biggest open problems in mathematical fluid mechanics.
 Energy equality is clearly a prerequisite for regularity, and can be a first step in proving conditional regularity results \cite{SS}.
 Prodi \cite{GP}, Serrin \cite{SJ} and Escauriaza-Seregin-Sverak \cite{ELSGA} first proved conditional regularity result

 naturally, energy is conserved under this condition.
 However, Lions \cite{LIONS} proved that energy equality holds for weak solutions $u\in L^4\left(0, T; L^4(\mathbb{T}^d)\right)$.
 A few years later, Shinbrot \cite{SHIN} improved upon this result to